AntiAvengers/Lycaon/README.md

 This app is hosted on Render using the free tier, which means the server may go to sleep after periods of inactivity.
 If you see a message like "Application loading...", please be patient — it may take 10–30 seconds for the app to wake up.
 This is completely normal.
 Thanks for your understanding!

 # ⚠️ Accelerated Sprite & Economy Updates
-For demo purposes, sprite hunger, sprite experience, and player currency generation are updated every minute instead of their intended multi-hour intervals.
+For demo purposes, sprite hunger, sprite experience, and player currency generation are updated every minute instead of their intended intervals.
 Additionally, while sprite evolution normally requires 7 days' worth of experience, this has been reduced to just 3 experience points (3 minutes) to allow rapid progression during the demo.

 # The Lycaon lore